MKesenheimer/ArduinoSimulator/README.md

 # ArduinoSimulator
-Simulates the serial communication between two Arduinos on the command line.
+Simulates the serial communication between two or three Arduinos on the command line.
 Multiple encryption methods for the communication can be tried out.

 ## Prerequisites